hanna-greaves/Token-Says/README.md

 * **Token Says:** Use this to bypass randomization.
 Type in here what the token will say.
 For audio files, this is the name of the file to play for the given playlist or, if no playlist is included, this is the actual path to the audio file.
 * **Playlist Name/Rollable Table Name:** The name of the rollable table or playlist.
 This can be left blank for rollable table sayings if you have entered something in the 'Token Says' field.
 * **Compendium:** choose the compendium from which the roll table or playlist will be found.
 Note that this overrides your default compendium set in your Token Says settings.
 If you have selected in your settings to search your world's playlists or rollable tables first, those will be searched before going to this compendium.
 This can be left blank for rollable table sayings if you have entered something in the 'Token Says' field.
+* **Whisper to:** for chat messages (does not affect chat bubble or audio at this time), set the message to whisper to certain users:
+  * GM: whisper to the GM only.
+  * Token Owner: whispers only to the owner(s) of the token that is saying the message (requires one of the owners to be logged in).
+Does not whisper to the GM (even if GM is the only owner).
+  * GM and Token Owner: whispers to the GM and the token owner(s).
+  * GM and Non-Token Owner Players: whispers to the GM and all players that do not own the token that is saying the message.
+  * non-GM Players: whispers to everybody that is not the GM.
+Requires at least one non-GM player to be logged in.
+  * Everybody: whispers to everybody.
 * **Play:** when playlist or rollable table are involved, define whether entries are played in sequential order (one entry per trigger), randomly or randomly honoring rolltable draw with replacement settings.
 If sequentially, set whether list/table loops after the final entry has played or if sayings no longer generate.
 * **Delay:** add a time, in milliseconds, to wait between the generating action and the saying.
 Note that delays due to accessing compendium content and rolling on compendiums may add to this delay.
 * **Volume:** Set the volume for this saying.